 Many packages include free calls - at certain times of the day or at weekends - although you can quickly run up charges if you make calls at the wrong time of day or to numbers not included in your package.
 The information below could help you consider which deal is best for you, depending on how often and when you use your phone.

 Some providers may offer a discount if you only take a telephone service (known as landline-only) and don’t also buy broadband or pay-TV services.
-Following our review of this market, BT has agreed to cut its prices for landline-only customers.
-Post Office has also decided to offer a new, lower price from May 2018.
+Following our review of this market, BT cut its prices for landline-only customers from April 2018.
+Since May 2018, Post Office has also offered a new, lower price.